ED WELBURN RECEIVEs 2018 EYESON DESIGN

 Besides his relationship with the Hollywood movie series “The Transformers,” Welburn has lent his talents and automotive expertise to several TV shows, including “AmericCarna,” “Jay Leno’s Garage” and the reality series “Motor City Masters.”

 He has also driven laps at such famed race courses as Monza, Laguna Seca, Le Mans, Indianapolis, Goodwood and Mid-Ohio; is a judge of classic cars for the Concours d’Elegance at Pebble Beach, Amelia Island, Hilton Head Island and the Peninsula Classic, and also designed the new trophy for the North American Car of the Year award.

 In 2016, GM dedicated its Center for African American Art at the Detroit Institute of Arts in Welburn’s honor.
 In 2017, he was inducted into the Automotive Hall of Fame and was awarded an honorary doctorate of fine arts by the College for Creative Studies in Detroit.

 Since his retirement from GM in 2016, he’s launched The Welburn Group, a design consultancy.
 He also continues to advise GM Design on their new facility in Warren, Michigan.

-The 2018 Lifetime Design Achievement Award will be presented to Welburn at Vision Honored, a black tie event on June 15, 2018 as part of the DIO’s EyesOn Design activities which culminate in their annual automotive design show, held every Father’s Day on the grounds of the lakefront Eleanor & Edsel Ford House in Grosse Pointe Shores, Michigan.
-Tickets to attend Vision Honored will be available on this website in the spring of 2018.
+The 2018 Lifetime Design Achievement Award was presented to Welburn at Vision Honored, a black tie event on June 15, 2018 as part of the DIO’s EyesOn Design activities which culminate in their annual automotive design show, held every Father’s Day on the grounds of the lakefront Eleanor & Edsel Ford House in Grosse Pointe Shores, Michigan.

 Photo credit: DW3 Photography